 - Less is best.
-“When I [worked on potty training with] my twin girls, it was best accomplished by wearing nothing for several hours in the morning,” says Tracy Rasmussen of Pottsville, Penn.
+“When I [worked on potty training with] my twin girls, it was best accomplished by wearing nothing for several hours in the morning,” says Tracy Rasmussen of Pottsville, PA.
 Buchanan agrees.
 “If we’re at home and no one is there or coming over, the kids can run around in their T-shirts and undies.
 When they are first learning, you know they are going to have accidents, so that is only one little garment to change.”

 - Gradually expand the time wearing underwear.
 “As your child becomes more confident and comfortable wearing undies, add additional practice time until your child is wearing them all day,” says Dr. Eileen Kennedy-Moore, a psychologist and mother of four.

 - Pick long pants over shorts.
-Jennifer Koons, a Roswell, Ga., mother of two, recommends dressing your child in long pants.
+Jennifer Koons, a Roswell, GA, mother of two, recommends dressing your child in long pants.
 “When accidents happen, the long pants absorb more and save your carpets and furniture.”

 - Take advantage of warm weather.
 It is easier for both the child and parent when there are fewer clothes involved.

 - Take a test run.
 Parents shouldn’t assume their child knows how to put on or take off pants.
 With each new outfit, there should be practice time.
-Children will be more willing to go to the potty if they are confident they can undress with confidence.
+Children will be more willing to go to the potty if they are assured they can undress with confidence.

 - Dress for the occasion.
 Letting your children run around the house naked or in minimal stages of dress is fine if you are at home alone.
 At daycare or when visiting friends, children should wear elastic band pants or dresses.

 - Be prepared.
 Accidents will happen, so be prepared.
 Keep one or two extra outfits and a stash of Pull-Ups® Training Pants in the car.